- List of Non-Hazardous Chemical Wastes

 a) Ensure the Hazardous Materials Manager handles the waste properly.

 b) Allow the disposal company to properly handle the material, recycle it when possible and treat it when necessary.

 c) Keep costs down.
-Any unidentified waste must be tested prior to treatment.
+Any unidentified waste must be tested prior to treatment or disposal.